NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Routing

-Express JS allows the application to customize an application's endpoints, each endpoint can have one or more handler functions, and when a user requests a specific route, the handler functions are executed.
+Express JS allows the application to customize diffrent endpoints, each endpoint can have one or more handler functions, and when a user requests a specific route, the handler functions are executed.

 ```js
 app.post('/add', (req, res) =>{